damianhakert/damianhakert.github.io/source/posts/2016-12-05-introducing-a-usage-cap-for-shared-runners-for-gitlab-dot-com.html.md

 together with them in the transition.

 Note that this will only restrict your minutes for our shared runners.
-If you have a private runner setup for your projects, that will not affect your build minutes on our shared cluster.
+If you have a private runner setup for your projects, there is no limit to your build time on GitLab.com

 ## Future